dannwaneri/Penuelnwaneri/README.md

 If you happen to know any open source project,You can also find me on LinkedIn.

-If I'm not coding or tweeting, I'm likely looking at charts trading digital currencies.
+If I'm not coding or tweeting, I'm probably looking at charts and trading digital currencies.

 <!--